 (v) experience as an equal employment opportunity officer or in-house counsel of a corporation.

 In addition, a chair or single arbitrator with the above experience may not have represented primarily the views of employers or of employees within the last five years.
 For purposes of this rule, the term "primarily" shall be interpreted to mean 50% or more of the arbitrator's business or professional activities within the last five years.

 (4) Waiver of Special Qualifications

 If all parties agree, after a dispute arises, they may waive any of the qualifications set forth in subparagraph (3)(A) or (B) above.

-(1) For any claim of statutory employment discrimination submitted to arbitration that is subject to a predispute arbitration agreement, a party who is a current or former associated person shall pay a non-refundable filing fee according to the schedule of fees set forth in Rule 13900(a), provided that:
+(1) For any claim of sexual assault, sexual harassment, or statutory employment discrimination submitted to arbitration that is subject to a predispute arbitration agreement, a party who is a current or former associated person shall pay a non-refundable filing fee according to the schedule of fees set forth in Rule 13900(a), provided that:

 (A) In no event shall such a person pay more than $200 for a filing fee; and